 Center-bottom: Mt.
 Foraker and Mt.
 Hunter are "islands in the clouds" in this view from above Curry Ridge in the Talkeetna Mountains and Denali State Park.

-Far right: A stunning view of the terminus and calving ice off massive the Columbia Glacier with many of its associated branches filling the Chugach Mountains in northern Prince William Sound; viewed from 35,000 feet.
+Far right: A stunning view of the terminus and calving ice off massive Columbia Glacier with many of its associated branches filling the Chugach Mountains in northern Prince William Sound; viewed from 35,000 feet.

 Panorama: The impressive 5,000-foot granite monuments of the west-central Ruth Glacier stand like sentinels above Ruth Gorge in the southern Alaska Range within Denali National Park and Preserve.